henryzhang11/henryzhang11.github.io/_pages/about.md

   - /about.html
 ---

-I have a computer science bachelor's degree from Columbia University and I currently work on coding agents.
+I have a computer science bachelor's degree from Columbia University and I currently work on coding agents at Tokfinity.

 Thank you for visiting my site.
 Here's a joke for you: "My grandfather has the heart of a lion and a lifetime ban at the zoo."